 An interesting message hit the news wires around the world in late February.
-Among many others, Mining.com announced breathlessly, “Apple buying a third of world’s gold to meet demand for iWatch.”
+Among many others, Mining.com announced breathlessly, “Apple buying a third of the world’s gold to meet the demand for iWatch.”
 The text continued with:

 Instantly, the chat rooms filled with prognosticators debating the merits or lack thereof for Apple’s next big thing.
 But Apple’s announcement is both less and more important than you might think.